 A total of 16 actions were recommended, including: implementing an online application system, eliminating the public hearing process when making changes to classification structure, and hiring a new chief of human resources to be dedicated to establishing strategic direction and developing policies.
-The 2013 Assembly provided funding for this position, which the Department of Administration indicated was filled in December 2013.

-The Governor's FY 2014 revised budget includes \$0.5 million for a classification and compensation study.
+The 2013 Assembly provided funding for this position, which was filled in December 2013.
+The FY 2014 revised budget includes \$0.5 million for a classification and compensation study.

-Salaries and benefits make up 85.0 percent of total personnel costs.
+Salaries and benefits make up 84.9 percent of total personnel costs.
 The following charts represent the total cost of salaries and benefits.
 The larger pie chart divides salaries, including overtime, and benefits.
-The smaller pie chart breaks out the percentage of each benefit type.
-Each of the items included in the table is described in further detail in the paragraphs that follow.

-FY 2015 Recommened Salaries and Benefits
+FY 2015 Enacted Salaries and Benefits